Santa Fe Neighborhoods

-Once upon a time, or maybe just thirty year ago, Santa Fe could be defined by about a dozen neighborhoods.
+Once upon a time, or maybe just a few decades ago, Santa Fe could be defined by about a dozen neighborhoods.
+Many of the roads were still gravel.
 Today, with growth in all directions, and developments, subdivisions and enclaves popping up with their own colorful names and identities, a comprehensive list is elusive.
 Here are the oldies but goodies (and sometimes not so old) that will hopefully hold their value and character forever.

 South on Old Santa Fe Trail is the Loretto Chapel.
 The chapel was designed by French architect Antoine Mouly in the Gothic Revival style, erected in 1873, complete with spires, buttresses, and stained glass windows from France.
 There is much legend surrounding the choir loft staircase.
 The size of the chapel prevented a regular staircase to be built and the sisters of Loretto were faced with using a ladder.
 The sisters prayed to St. Joseph, the patron saint of carpenters, and a man appeared who constructed the sinuous staircase and mysteriously left without payment.
 Yohon Hadwiger, a German woodworker, has been credited with the design and construction of the stairs.
 However, due to the structure's religious history, this fact remains obscured in favor of legend.